-Amla retired from international cricket in August as the second-highest Test run scorer in South African history with 9,282 runs in 124 matches and has now committed to Surrey for the next two domestic seasons.
-It will be his third stint with the Club after 14 appearances across 2013 and 2014.
+Amla retired from international cricket in August as the second-highest Test run scorer in South African history with 9,282 runs in 124 matches and committed to Surrey for two domestic seasons.
+This is his third stint with the Club after 14 appearances across 2013 and 2014.

 The Kia Oval is a special place for Amla, who became the first South African to score a triple century when he notched an unbeaten 311 against England here in 2012.
 He enjoys a stunning first-class record at Surrey’s home ground, with 946 runs in 13 innings at an average of 78.83.

 As well as his vast Test experience, Amla also played in three 50-over World Cup and three T20 World Cups during his international career with 9271 international white-ball runs to his name.